samuelgozi/nano-schema/README.md

 # schema-validator
 As the name suggest this small library helps you validate javascript objects agains a schema.
 The goal of the project was to create a lightweight, performant and extensible library with no dependencies.
+Currently the size of the library, compressed and gzipped(without babel transpilation) is: **1.25KB**

 ## Installation
 I stil haven't decided on a name, so an NPM package doesn't exist,